nihr43/bgp-unnumbered/README.md

 ## testing

-Also included in this repository is a python module for developing and testing the role on lxd kvm virtual machines.
+Also included in this repository is a python module for developing and testing the role on lxd containers.
 This tool will by default provision 2 spines and 3 leafs, connect them with point-to-point bridges, and provision the role.
 Tests can then be run with `tox`.

 To use the tool: